 - External Factors (weather, traffic, competitor activity)

 By modeling what has happened in the past and overlaying what you know about the future (Christmas does happen every year and around the same time), we can start to apply what we know to our expectations – which lowers our overall variability.

 Demand Data has partnered with Tangent Works.
 Together, we are busy working with a number of multinational CPG and retail companies to take all their data and leverage the Tangent Works’ TIM engine to create a new breed of time-series forecasts (either demand or supply) that go beyond traditional statistical methods to incorporate the features of each product and link in your supply chain.
 The results are improved forecast accuracy, but most importantly forecasts that are modeled for each unique aspect in your supply chain.
-Over the coming weeks, we will show you how to use the TIM engine to lower your variability and how to do it at speed, which will overcome another one of life’s great variables… time.
+In our following post, we show you how to use the TIM engine to lower your variability and how to do it at speed, which will overcome another one of life’s great variables… time.